 - If your content has multiple topics, feed one topic for analysis at a time.
-If you're analyzing a whitepaper, for example, that covers multiple subjects, try analyzing one subject at a time.
-You'll receive more comprehensive coverage of each subject individually, which you can then combine together in your writing.
+If you're analyzing a white paper, for example, that covers multiple subjects, try analyzing one subject at a time.
+You'll receive more comprehensive coverage of each subject individually.
+Then you can combine that together in your writing.

 - Don't be afraid to ask for Feedback.
 There's a Feedback button on the lower-right of your browser -- use it bravely!
 We're here to answer any questions and to offer you any advice on how to improve your content.